WildernessLabs/Documentation/Netduino/Input_Output/Digital/PWM/ControllingAServo/index.md

 ---
-title: Controlling a Servo using PWM
+title: Controlling a Servo Using PWM
 ---

 Servo motors (servos) are available in a wide range of sizes amd capabilities.
 A servo makes it easy to add controlled motion to a project.